Command-line tool to archive your Mastodon toots to DayOne https://pypi.org/project/tootlogger/

 Usage

-tootloggerto log all of your toots to DayOne - Set up
+1. run tootlogger to log all of your toots to DayOne